Table of Contents

 While in Sarapiquí, we will learn about rainforest ecology and current scientific research in the region.

-On the June 20th 2021, we will visit La Selva Biological Station and walk the trails to explore this amazing place, from which has emanated thousands of research publications on tropical biology.
+On Day 3, we will visit La Selva Biological Station and walk the trails to explore this amazing place, from which has emanated thousands of research publications on tropical biology.
 If we are lucky at La Selva, we may be able to see tent-making bats sleeping.

 We will take a boat trip on the Sarapiquí River to see the riverine wildlife, and in the evening, we will visit some incredible frogging locations and possibly find glass frogs!